-Remember, be sure to talk to your doctor and heed any of their medical advice before starting an exercise program.
+Always consult with your doctor and follow their medical advice before starting any exercise program.

 Video: What Are The Best Low Impact Exercises For Seniors?